ZotovaElena/whatsapp_chats/README.md

 # whatsapp_chats
-Extract some statistics from Whatsapp chats
+Extract some statistics from Whatsapp chats and predict the author of a message.